Pierre Buyoya: Early life

-Pierre Buyoya was born in Rutovu, Bururi Province on 24 November 1949 in Belgian-administered Ruanda-Urundi.
+Pierre Buyoya was born in Rutovu, Bururi Province, on 24 November 1949 in Belgian-administered Ruanda-Urundi.
 His father, Rurikumunwa, was ethnically a Tutsi-Hima of the Batyaba clan.
+The name "Buyoya" was not the family's surname, but instead can be translated as "baby".
+Buyoya later recollected that his parents had lost several other children and feared that he too might die young, thus initially picking the name "baby" for their son and deciding that they could later change the name.
+This decision was not unusual, as children have traditionally often received descriptive or protective names per Burundian naming customs.
+Despite his parents' initial intention, Buyoya's name was never updated.

 He received a primary education at a Catholic mission in Rutovu from 1958 to 1963.
 He thereafter attended the Ecole moyenne pédagogique until 1967.
 He enlisted as an officer the Burundian Army and studied at the Royal Military Academy in Brussels, Belgium, rising to the rank of major.
 Academically, Buyoya studied social sciences, examined armoured cavalry, and defended a thesis concerning the Algerian National Liberation Front.
 Once done with his studies in Belgium, he attended the General Staff College in France from August 1976 to January 1977 and the Bundeswehr Command and Staff College in West Germany from 1980 to 1982.

 Buyoya married Sophie Ntaraka in 1978, and the couple had four children.
 He entered the long-term single party, Union for National Progress (Union pour le Progrès national, UPRONA), and acquired a position on its Central Committee (Comité central) in 1979.
 He renewed his party membership in 1984.
 Buyoya joined the General Staff of the Army in 1982 and was made responsible for training.
 His rapid rise through the military hierarchy earned him the nickname "Old Man", and he was well-respected by his fellow soldiers.
 The New York Times reported in 1996 that "[n]o one could recall his ever telling a joke.
 He is often seen at soccer games and reads a lot.
 He eschews a uniform, though his leisure suits recall French summer khakis."